moorepants/dissertation/_sources/extensions.txt

 [Sharp2008]_, [Schwab2008]_, [Peterson2008a]_, have all modeled this system
 explicitly.

+.. todo:: talk a bit more about the conclusions in those papers.

 I define the upper body hinge as a horizontal line at a distance :math:`d_4` below the rear wheel center when the bicycle is in the nominal configuration.
 The direction cosine matrix relating the upper body to the rear frame is